ITALY

 Carer’s leave

-The Italian care leave system is relatively substantial and developed.
-It offers a combination of both short-term and longer leave provisions.
+The Italian care leave system is relatively substantial and developed offering a combination of both short-term and longer leave provisions based on two main legislative pillars: Law 104/1992 and Legislative Decree 151/2001.

 The carer is entitled to two different types of care leave:

-• 3 working days of paid leave per month for short-term leave.
+- Short-term leave (Law 104/1992, Art.
+33)[1]: 3 working days of paid leave per month.
 Parents and close relatives of people with disabilities can access this, even when there is no cohabitation.
 The three working days can be taken in half days or on a piecemeal hourly basis, in order to tend to a relative in case of an emergency or to accompany them to medical appointments.
 This leave is paid at 100% of the latest salary.
+Recent updates (Legislative Decree 105/2022[2]) have further enhanced this benefit by abolishing the “sole carer” rule, allowing multiple family members to share the assistance.

-• Up to 2 years of paid leave for longer leave provisions in order to care for a seriously disabled child or relative.
-The leave was paid at 100% of earnings up to an annual ceiling adapted over time according to inflation (it amounted to 48,495.36 in 2019).
+- Longer leave provisions (Legislative Decree 151/2001, Art.
+42)[3]: Up to 2 years of paid leave for longer leave provisions in order to care for a seriously disabled child or relative.
+The leave is paid at 100% of earnings up to an annual ceiling adapted over time according to inflation (which reached 56,586 euros in 2024 and has been further adjusted for the 2025/2026 period[4]).
 Parents, close relatives and individuals with severe disabilities can access this type of leave.
-However, there is an important limitation to access to this type of paid leave: the informal carer has to live under the same roof as the person receiving care.
-This limits the access to the paid leave only to co-resident working relatives caring for frail older people.
+However, there is an important limitation to accessing this type of paid leave: the informal carer has to live under the same roof as the person receiving care.
+This limits the paid leave access only to co-resident working relatives caring for frail older people.
 The reason is that the regulation was initially designed for working parents with seriously disabled children.
-Only recently did it become important for informal carers of frail older people.
+Only recently did it become more important for informal carers of frail older people due to demographic changes.

 Only public and private employees are entitled to these types of care leave.
 The self-employed and those employed in domestic and household services are excluded.